Enumerative Coding for Line Polar Grassmannians with applications to codes: Prefix enumeration

-The first step of the algorithm is to transform $S$ to CRREF using~\eqref{SpC}.
+The first step of the algorithm is to transform $S_t$ in $t$-REF, see Definition~\ref{t-REF}.

 We will distinguish two cases, depending on the parity of $t$.
-These cases will not be fully independent: as it will be seen, our algorithm for $t$ even requires some computations with some auxiliary prefixes $S'$ of odd length and, likewise, some cases with a prefix of odd length are dealt with by reducing to different cases where the prefix contains an even number of components.
-In any case, as the analysis shall show, this will not lead to an infinite recursion and will ultimately provide the correct value without explicitly requiring to solve~\eqref{mains}.
+These cases will not be fully independent: as it will be seen, our algorithm for $t$ even requires some computations with some auxiliary prefixes of odd length and, likewise, some cases with a prefix of odd length are dealt with by reducing to different cases where the prefix has an even number of columns.
+In any case, as the analysis shall show, this will not lead to an infinite recursion and will ultimately provide the correct value without explicitly solving~\eqref{mains}.